haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 All interests should be as purposeful and specific as possible, forming a starting point for the rest of the plan.
 Statements like “X cares about spending time with their friends, and likes to play guitar” are helpful.
 Bland, generic statements like “X has a lovely smile” should be avoided.

 **Strengths**
 This section is ONLY for the child's strengths.
 Descriptions of their needs or difficulties do not belong here.
+Content should be written as a block of text, rather than a bullet-point list.

 **Aspirations**
 This should capture the child or young person’s ambitions for their own lives.
 If the plan relates to a child, parent or carer views should also be included, and any differences in their priorities should be reflected.